Anusha Rahman: Key contributions and achievements

-As Minister of State and later Federal Minister for Information Technology and Telecommunication, Rahman was associated with the development of the Telecom Sector Policy 2015, which was intended to address emerging trends in the telecommunications industry.
-The policy received the Government Leadership Award in 2017 from the GSMA for its role in shaping Pakistan’s telecom framework.
-Rahman was also involved with the government’s e-Governance program, which sought to digitize administrative functions.
-According to official figures, exports of information technology and IT-enabled services increased during this period, although independent assessments of these figures vary.
+As Minister of State and later Federal Minister for Information Technology and Telecommunication, Rahman was involved in the development of the Telecom Sector Policy 2015, which introduced regulatory changes in Pakistan’s telecommunications sector.
+The policy received the Government Leadership Award in 2017 from the GSMA for its role in Pakistan’s telecommunication sector.
+Rahman was also involved with the government’s e-Governance program, which sought to digitize government administrative functions.
+According to official figures, exports of information technology and IT-enabled services increased during this period, although independent assessments of figures have varied.

-In 2015, Rahman received the GEM-TECH Global Achievers Award from UN Women and the International Telecommunication Union, for work related to gender equality in technology.
+In 2015, Rahman received the GEM-TECH Global Achievers Award from UN Women and the International Telecommunication Union, for work related to gender equality in the technology sector.

 Mobile Broadband

-In 2014, Pakistan auctioned spectrum for 3G and 4G services in the 850 MHz, 1800 MHz, and 2100 MHz bands, which marked a significant expansion in mobile broadband services in the country.
-Following this, mobile broadband penetration in Pakistan increased from less than 3% in 2013 to over 40% by 2018, according to Pakistan Telecommunication Authority data.
-In recognition of these efforts, Pakistan received the Spectrum for Mobile Broadband Award at the GSMA Mobile World Congress in 2015.
+In 2014, during Rahman's tenure as Minister for IT and Telecommunication, Pakistan auctioned the licenses for 3G and 4G services in the 850 MHz, 1800 MHz, and 2100 MHz bands.
+Following the auction, mobile broadband penetration in Pakistan increased from less than 3% in 2013 to over 40% by 2018, according to Pakistan Telecommunication Authority data.
+Following these developments, Pakistan received the Spectrum for Mobile Broadband Award at the GSMA Mobile World Congress in 2015.

 ICTs for Girls Program

-In December 2015, Rahman announced the “ICTs for Girls” initiative, designed to improve digital literacy among women and girls from disadvantaged backgrounds.
-The program included providing access to ICT facilities and training on basic digital skills.
-According to the Ministry of Information Technology and Telecommunication, the initiative was developed in partnership with Microsoft to offer training modules in computing and coding.
-However, independent reporting on the program’s scale and long-term impact is limited.
+In December 2015, Rahman announced the “ICTs for Girls” initiative, aimed at improving digital literacy among women and girls from disadvantaged backgrounds.
+The program included access to ICT facilities and training on basic digital skills.
+According to the Ministry of Information Technology and Telecommunication, the initiative was developed in partnership with Microsoft to provide training modules in computing and coding to women and girls.
+According to the Universal Service Fund, 144 women empowerment centres and 226 schools in Islamabad were later provided with ICT labs under the initiative.

 National Incubation Center and DigiSkills

-Rahman was involved in launching Pakistan's first National Incubation Center (NIC) in 2016 as a public–private partnership between the Ministry of Information Technology, Ignite (National ICT R&D Fund), and Teamup.
-The NIC provided workspace, training, and mentorship to technology startups and was later expanded to other cities.
+Rahman helped launch Pakistan's first National Incubation Center (NIC) in 2016 as a public–private partnership between the Ministry of Information Technology, Ignite (National ICT R&D Fund), and service delivery partner Team Up.
+The NIC provided workspace, training, and mentorship to technology start-ups and was later expanded to additional cities.

-In February 2018, Rahman launched the DigiSkills program, an online initiative for training individuals in freelancing and digital work.
+In February 2018, Rahman launched the DigiSkills program, an online training initiative focused on freelancing and digital work.
 The program's stated goal was to train one million individuals.
+A DigiSkills 2.0 program was also created.
+DigiSkills 3.0 was launched in July 2025 with the stated aim of training three million people by the end of 2028.

 On 15 February 2019, the Commonwealth Telecommunications Organisation (CTO) appointed Rahman as regional advisor to the secretary‑general for the East and South Asia region.